paghdalyogesh/Javascript/Javascript Interview Questions.md

 Yes!
 JavaScript is a case-sensitive language.
 This means that language keywords, variables, function names, and any other identifiers must always be typed with a consistent capitalization of letters.

 ### 3. What are the different types of Datatypes.
-Six data types that are primitives:
+- Primitive Data types: Predefined DT
-Boolean.
+ - Boolean.
-Null.
+ - Null.
-Undefined.
+ - Undefined.
-Number.
+ - Number.
-String.
+ - String.
-Symbol (new in ECMAScript 6)
+ - Symbol (new in ECMAScript 6)

+- Non-Primitive Data Types:
+ - Object
+ - Array
+ - gExp

 ### 4. What is the difference between UNDEFINED and NULL?
 UNDEFINED: Undefined means a variable has been declared but has not yet been assigned a value.Unassigned variables are initialized by JavaScript with a default value of undefined.